Palash90/site-assets/blogs/build-your-own-nn/post.md

 If we try to run the tests now, it will break.
 We need to first complete the implementations.

-All the implementations till now operate on the data element wise and must match the shape of those two tensors.
+All the implementations so far operate on the data element wise and must match the shape of those two tensors.
 So, we will add a common method inside the `impl` block and use it to unify all the element wise logic using function pointers.
 So, the modified `impl` looks like:

 ```rust
 impl Tensor {